bazelbuild/proposals/designs/2019-10-15-tool-visibility.md

 visibility of a tool to the package containing the rule definition, while still allowing the rule to be used everywhere.

+In the previous example, this means the visibility could be restricted to `//foo/rule:__pkg__` where the rule is defined, instead of every user of the rule like `//bar:myapp`.

 # Backward-compatibility